 06 of 08

-Charoset—the fruit and nut mixture that symbolizes the mortar used by Israelite slaves in Egypt—is a Passover icon, and may be the most delicious symbolic food enjoyed at the Seder.
+Charoset—the fruit and nut mixture that symbolizes the mortar used by enslaved Israelites in Egypt—is a Passover icon, and may be the most delicious symbolic food enjoyed at the Seder.
 It's also an amazing snapshot of the Jewish diaspora, as Jewish communities around the world have their own unique takes on charoset, driven by the ingredients that were available to them.
 Whether you're hosting the Seder, or are a guest tasked with bringing along a dish to share, consider adding an extra charoset or two to the mix, as a culinary connection to Jews around the world.

 07 of 08